cobalthq/cobalt-product-public-docs/content/en/Integrations/carried-over-findings.md

 By following the steps below, you can configure the carry-over finding handling behavior of your integrations for a single pentest.

-1. Navigate to the new pentest in the Cobalt UI
+1. Navigate to the pentest in the Cobalt UI
 2. Navigate to the Integrations tab
-3. In the "Ticket creation for carry over findings" tile, click the radio button for the "Re-associate existing ticket" option
+3. In the "Ticket creation for carry over findings" section, click the radio button for the "Re-associate existing ticket" option
 4. Click save

 {{% image src="/integrations/carry-over-findings/carryover-ticket-handling-config.png" alt="UI config option" %}}